criticalcsed/criticalcsed/about.md

 Our core activities include:

-* Writing a [free, online, web accessible book](book/), which will be posted on this website, which will teach foundations of CS from a social justice perspective.
+* Writing a [free, online, web accessible book](book/), which teaches foundations of CS from a social justice perspective.
 * A new 5th quarter add-on endorsement in the UW College of Education's Secondary Teacher Education Program, graduating up to 20 new secondary CS teachers a year to serve Washington state schools.
-We're calling this program [STEP CS](program/).
+We're calling this program [STEP CS](https://computinged.uw.edu/stepcs/).
-* Research on the challenges and opportunities in preparing justice-focused CS educators.
+* [Research](https://faculty.washington.edu/ajko/publications) on the challenges and opportunities in preparing justice-focused CS educators.
-* Fostering a community of justice-focused CS educators across Washington state and beyond, to support professional learning and networking.
+* Fostering a [community](https://csforallwa.org/) of justice-focused CS educators across Washington state and beyond, to support professional learning and networking.

 Throughout these activities, our goal is to broaden participation in CS by diversifying CS teachers, and preparing them to teach in CS culturally-responsive, critically conscious ways.